pantaluna/esp32_lolind32_battery_voltage_using_lib/README.md

 This project uses the component "mjd_lolind32".
 Use it to get insights in how to use this component.
-Go to the component directory "components/mjd_lolind32" for the documentation.
+Go to the component directory "components/mjd_lolind32" for more **documentation**.